-The State of Utah Department of Technology Services and Government Technology Magazine are hosting a Digital Government Summit on June 4, 2019 at the Hilton Salt Lake City Center.
+The State of Utah Division of Technology Services and Government Technology Magazine are hosting a Digital Government Summit on June 4, 2019 at the Hilton Salt Lake City Center.
 This event is free to all government employees.
 We hope you can join us.

 - Consistent Main Menu greeting (Office hours and location verbiage, with a (2) option menu)